LIT-CCM-lab/OCSVM-ADRB2/README.md

 # OCSVM-ADRB2
 ## Description
-The repository contains the code and scripts to reproduce the results obtained in the paper ... .
+The repository contains the code and scripts to reproduce the results obtained in the paper "One class classification for the detection of β2 adrenergic receptor agonists using single-ligand dynamic interaction data".

 The scripts can be used to develop new models based on the same methodology.

-The presented method uses the description of protein-ligand interactions as interaction pseudo-atoms (IPA) to rescore poses.
+The presented method uses the description of protein-ligand interactions as interaction pseudo-atoms (IPA) to rescore poses ([J. Chem.
+Inf.
+Model.
+2013, 53, 3, 623–637](https://pubs.acs.org/doi/10.1021/ci300566n)).
 ## Requirements
 1. Interaction detection requires a working installation of [IChem 5.2.9](http://bioinfo-pharma.u-strasbg.fr/labwebsite/download.html)
 2. A Linux/POSIX operating system
-3. Python 3 with the required dpendencies and additional packages installed (see Install)
+3. Python 3 with the required dependencies and additional packages installed (see Install)

 ## Install (Linux/POSIX)
 The installation package contains: